corajr/queer-loop/README.md

     - a phone camera to it
     - the tab to itself

-There are also some configuration options, which may be set by query parameter.
+There are also some configuration options, which may be set via URL query parameters.

 ### Query Parameters